beanumber/teamcolors/README.md

 For more examples see:

 -   Lopez, M.J., Matthews, G.J., Baumer, B.S., "How often does the best team win?
-A unified approach to understanding randomness in North American sport", (<https://arxiv.org/abs/1701.05976>)
+A unified approach to understanding randomness in North American sport," (<https://arxiv.org/abs/1701.05976>)